 “I ran just as a parent.
 I didn’t know what I was going up against.
 I went up against the teachers’ union.
 During my campaign, I started realizing just how deep the teachers’ union is involved in politics,” she said.
 “They did anything they could to keep a parent off the school board.
 It opened Pandora’s Box for me.”

 Since then, Fiehler and other parents have launched a grassroots “#Fight For Fall” campaign opposing and exposing as much as they can about leftist ideas and CRT in the school system.

 “We’re trying to block all of this stuff,” she said.

 Fiehler joined the Parent Union and is now the group’s Riverside County ambassador.

 “We need … a parents’ voice for parents’ choice.
-And, and because we don’t have that we are being shut out by politicians the teachers’ unions.”
+And because we don’t have that, we are being shut out by politicians the teachers’ unions,” she said.